Moonlight Tower.

 Austin, Texas

 Austin was one of the first cities in the U.S. to have electric street lights.
 But that was in 1894, and individual lights on single poles weren't yet practical.
-Instead, Austin bought used "Moonlight Towers" from Detroit, 150 feet tall, ringed by carbon arc lamps so bright that citizens could supposedly read their wristwatches nearly a quarter-mile away.
+Instead, Austin bought second-hand "Moonlight Towers" from Detroit, 150 feet tall, ringed by carbon arc lamps so bright that citizens could supposedly read their pocket watches nearly a quarter-mile away.
 The towers probably weren't popular with people trying to sleep nearby, but they were credited with putting a stop to a serial killer nicknamed The Servant Girl Annihilator.

-Moonlight Tower from Dazed and Confused
+Moonlight Tower: Dazed and Confused

 Address: